wasp-lang/wasp/web/docs/language/features.md

 #### pg-boss

 We have selected [pg-boss](https://github.com/timgit/pg-boss/) as our first job executor to handle the low-volume, basic job queue workloads many web applications have (think sending emails, connecting to external HTTP APIs to perform work, etc.).
-By using PostgreSQL as it's storage and synchronization mechanism, it allows us to provide many job queue pros without any additional infrastructure or complex management.
+By using PostgreSQL (and [SKIP LOCKED](https://www.2ndquadrant.com/en/blog/what-is-select-skip-locked-for-in-postgresql-9-5/)) as it's storage and synchronization mechanism, it allows us to provide many job queue pros without any additional infrastructure or complex management.

-### Basics
+### Basic job definition and usage

 To register a `job` in Wasp, simply add a declaration with a reference to an `async` function, like the following: